Description

 - Business development and sustainable practice building

-Mentorship Period (Months 4-9): Participants are paired with experienced doulas from their cultural background for:
+Mentorship Period: Participants are paired with experienced doulas from their cultural background for:

 - Support with prenatal visits, births, and postpartum support